commercialhaskell/haskellers/API.markdown

 ## http://www.haskellers.com/users/

+FIXME: This API is in flux right now, my appologies

 This returns a list of all publicly-viewable user accounts.
 The response is a JSON map with one attribute: users. users is a JSON list, each element an array with three elements: id is the numerical ID of the account, name is the user's full name and url is the user's Haskeller URL (the next resource pattern).

 ## http://www.haskellers.com/user/*id*